cwant/hpc-chapel/_episodes/22-domains.md

 ~~~
 {:.output}

-As we see, the domain `distributedMesh` (along with the string array `A` on top of it) was decomposed
+As we see, the domain `distributed_mesh` (along with the string
-into 2x2 blocks stored on the four nodes, respectively.
+array `A` on top of it) was decomposed into 2x2 blocks stored on the
+four nodes, respectively.

 Equally important, for each element `a` of the
-array, the line of code filling in that element ran on the same locale where that element was stored.
-In
+array, the line of code filling in that element ran on the same
+locale where that element was stored.

-other words, this code ran in parallel (`forall` loop) on four nodes, using up to three cores on each
+In other words, this code ran in parallel (`forall` loop) on four nodes,
-node to fill in the corresponding array elements.
+using up to three cores on each node to fill in the corresponding
+array elements.
 Once the parallel loop is finished, the `writeln`
-command runs on locale 0 gathering remote elements from other locales and printing them to standard
+command runs on locale 0 gathering remote elements from other locales
-output.
+and printing them to standard output.

-Now we can print the range of indices for each sub-domain by adding the following to our code:
+Now we can print the range of indices for each sub-domain by adding
+the following to our code:

 ~~~
 for loc in Locales {